-Cambridge International Certificate of Education (ICE)
+1.4 Cambridge ICE (International Certificate of Education)

-Cambridge ICE is the group award of Cambridge IGCSE.
+Cambridge ICE is a group award for Cambridge IGCSE.
 It gives schools the opportunity to benefit from offering a broad and balanced curriculum by recognising the achievements of learners who pass examinations in at least seven subjects.
-Learners draw subjects from five subject groups, including two languages, and one subject from each of the other subject groups.
+To qualify for the Cambridge ICE award learners are required to have studied subjects from five groups: two languages from Group I, and one subject from each of the remaining four groups.
 The seventh subject can be taken from any of the five subject groups.